maxpetul/C3X/README.md

 If a District has food or shield bonuses, you'll also see those in the Production, Food, and Commerce sections:
 <img width="870" height="280" alt="image" src="https://github.com/user-attachments/assets/ebe06c4b-c414-4043-8bbb-37bbb1b56c8b" />

+Districts with pollution or enemy units on them yield no bonuses.

 ### Combat

 Districts also have certain implications for combat: destroying a District automatically removes any dependent buildings in surrounding cities *unless* they have another District of the same kind within their work radius.
 Districts with an occupying enemy unit on them do not yield any bonuses.
 Districts can also provide a combat bonus (or penalty); see `defense_bonus_multiplier_pct` in the configuration example below ("100" means no bonus).